SpatioTemporal Asset Catalogs (STAC)

 IMPORTANT

 The DataCosmos STAC API uses the STAC Query Extension for advanced property filtering.
 This is distinct from the OGC CQL2 Filter Extension (/filter), which is a newer standard used by some other STAC implementations.
 The Query Extension uses a query field in the POST body of search requests with operator-based constraints (e.g. {"eo:cloud_cover": {"lte": 20}}).
-See the Getting Started guide for usage examples.

 A Note on Pricing